MMZK1526/Haskell-Graphs/README.md

   * *Pre:* The graph does not contain negative cycles.

 * `shortestDistanceWithHeuristic :: (Graph a) => (Int -> Int) -> Int -> Int -> a -> Maybe (Int, [(Int, Int)])`
-  * Returns the shortest distance and the corresponding path between two nodes in the graph, using A* Algorithm;
+  * Returns the shortest distance and the corresponding path between two nodes in the graph, using A* Algorithm.
-  * The polymorphic type `a` represents the graph.
   * **Argument 1 `Int -> Int`:**
     * The heuristic function that estimates the distance from any node to the finishing node.
   * **Argument 2 `Int`:**